 being held on

-contact: Irvin B. Shannon at: email@example.com We accept all types of computers, Desktops; Towers; (working or not-working) printers; scanners; speakers; keyboards; mouse; hard-drives; cell-phones; VCRs/DVDs; Fax Machines; Wires; Software; Monitors; Laptops; Flat Screens; Copy Machines; even microwave ovens.
+Listen To The John DeBella Show… We will accept all types of computers, Desktops; Towers; (working or not-working) printers; scanners; speakers; keyboards; mouse; hard-drives; cell-phones; VCRs/DVDs; Fax Machines; Wires; Software; Monitors; Laptops; Flat Screens; Copy Machines; even microwave ovens.

 Your donation is a tax deductible expense in accordance with IRS ruling.
 The Harmonious Volunteer Center a 501©3 Nonprofit Pennsylvania Corporation works in partnership with Magnum Computer Recyclers, a R2/ISO Certified Recycler meeting with EPA standards.

-PRESS RELEASE – May 1, 2013 Harmonious Volunteer Center -Authority: Office of the Executive Director, Irvin B. Shannon - 2703 West Silver Street, Philadelphia, PA 19132 Telephone: 267-595-5278 Email: firstname.lastname@example.org www.harmoniousvolunteercenter.org is not just digital information.
+PRESS RELEASE – January 1, 2014 Harmonious Volunteer Center -Authority: Office of the Executive Director, Irvin B. Shannon - 2703 West Silver Street, Philadelphia, PA 19132 Telephone: 267-595-5278 Email: firstname.lastname@example.org www.harmoniousvolunteercenter.org is not just digital information.
 We are Real people working in real time with real situations to bring about social changes within our community.
 The impact that is being made by the Harmonious Volunteer Center is reaching thousands upon thousands of citizens with measurable outcomes.
-15 plus years of organizational development has laid a foundation of providing community service; volunteer training systems; and assistance to community based organizations.
+16 plus years of organizational development has laid a foundation of providing community service; volunteer training systems; and assistance to community based organizations which is our MISSION.
 What we seek to express in this message to the public is the importance of volunteerism, charitable giving, and the development of collaborative groups working toward common goals to improve the “quality of life” issues within our society.

 Is our story one of human interest in America today.
 You bet it is, because we are Grassroots (individuals) who are making change not only in our best interest, but also at the request of the President of the United States of America and all of our elected representatives who we hold accountable for our best interest as citizens.